eelismie/ot-harjoitustyo/docs/vaatimusmaarittely.md

 + The user can save and load existing simulations to and from csv files via the internet or from their computer
 + The user can add nodes into a simulation and attach descriptions to these nodes.
 For example, node 1 has the message "finishes project on time" whilst node 2 has the message "plays football".
 + The user can add connections/transitions between nodes.
 Initially the connections are limited to 2-way equally weighted connections.
-+ The user can allow the random walk to jump into nodes that are not connected to it and define the probability of this occurring
++ The user can allow the random walk to jump into nodes that are not connected to it during the simulation, and define the probability of this occurring at each step.
-+ The user can view the results of the simulation they designed, and select the results
++ The user can view the results of the simulation they designed, and see the results for each starting node.
++ The user can save the simulation they created into the location they defined earlier

 # Expansion possibilities

+In addition to the suggestions given before, the application can be expanded in the following ways:

 + The addition of nodes can be expanded to include one-way and arbitrary probability transitions.
 In order for the system to behave like a markov process the application should be able to change existing transitions so that the walk stays in the graph.
++ Graphical visualization of the progression of the simulation on the results screen
++ Expand the user roles, i.e. add login functionality.
 +